frysop/sewsocial/README.md

 ### Deployment

 - The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://frysop.github.io/sewsocial/signup.html
+The link to the github repository can be found here -https://github.com/frysop/sewsocial.git
+- link to the live site here:https://frysop.github.io/sewsocial

 ### Credits